derb12/pybaselines/docs/algorithms_2d/optimizers_2d.rst

 if the axes of the data are not correlated such that no information is lost by fitting each axis separately, or when baselines only exist along one axis.

+Note that one limitation of :meth:`~.Baseline2D.individual_axes` is that it does not handle array-like `method_kwargs`, such as when different input weights are desired for each dataset along the rows and/or columns.
+However, this is an extremely niche situation, and could be handled by simply using a for-loop to do one dimensional baseline correction instead.

 .. plot::
    :align: center
    :context: close-figs